nivit/mathjax-gui-images-generator/README.md

 mathjax-gui-images-generator
 ============================

-Set of script to generate the sprite images for the MathJax GUI
+Set of script to generate the sprite images for the MathJax GUI.